 This is how it works.
 After you receive an approval from Chinese authorities, you ship your goods to the special “bonded zone” in China where they are stored in the special warehouse under customs supervision.
 Whenever you receive an order from China, goods are shipped from the bonded warehouse to the customer.

 This model significantly reduces customer’s waiting time.
 You can also save on shipping costs by delivering inventory to China in bulk, rather than shipping each purchase individually.
 FInally, custom duty has to be paid only when goods are leaving the warehouse – if things didn’t turn out as expected, you can just ship them out again, with no additional taxes paid.

 Using a bonded warehouse comes with a cost – but as logistics is much more efficient, costs are usually lower than with direct shipping.
 Another thing to keep in mind – a bonded model only available for certain groups of products, included in a government issues so-called “positive list”.
 The list is quite extensive though, featuring about 14 hundred categories, you can check if your product is in it on our website in the “Positive ListA must-know thing before you sell to China online: China issued a “Positive List” for cross-border eCommerce.
 Search to find whether your product is listed!Positive List Helper” section.

 Marketing & Social media

-Social media plays an increasingly important role in the evolution of eCommerce, since consumers turn to social media to seek buying decisions and recommendations.
-When in China, forget about Facebook, Snapchat, Instagram and Twitter (they are blocked in China anyway), and focus your social eCommerce strategy on the biggest social platform in China – WeChat.
+Similar to the rest of the world, in China social media plays an increasingly important role in eCommerce’s evolution.
+Consumers more and more often turn to social media to seek recommendations for buying decisions.
+Unlike the rest of the world, however, you can forget about Facebook, Instagram, or Twitter (they are blocked here anyway) and focus your social eCommerce strategy on China’s biggest social platform – WeChat.